richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+ON CELL SUBDIVIDE:	SEARCH FOR CELLS NEEDS TO REMOVE & READD P3D (intersection)

 - if visual patches don't have better normals, how are they more useful?
 	-> set local need to get affine from them

-B) intersection methods 1 for view, 1 for no-view
+B) intersection RESOLUTION methods 1 for view, 1 for no-view
+	- PATCH
+	- 2D only
+	- no views

 C) filter starting F points in 2D to maximize spread -> back to around 1/40th of image

 D) patch filtering logic walkthru

 E) patch updates for view change
 F) multi-resolution patch methods